Models of Software Development Life Cycle

 Once the testing is done and the software is deployed in the customer hosting environment.

-When the software is deployed in the customer environment, review phase checked as per the current requirements.
-If there found any error or need to change any requirements then the process starts for next iteration.
+When the software is deployed in the customer environment, the review phase is checked as per the current requirements.
+If there is any error or need to change any requirements then the process starts for the next iteration.

 Iterative SDLC Model

-The advantages of iterative model are as follows:
+The advantages of the iterative model are as follows:

-• To change the software requirements is more cost effective.
+• Changing the software requirements is more cost-effective.

 • It is more flexible to change the software scope and requirements.